Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 3. Associate each province with its country color
 4. Create `Color Map` texture from the data in step 3
 5. Render the final result

-SHOW A DIAGRAM ANIMATION STEP BY STEP TO SHOW THE OUTPUT AT EACH STEP.

 Below is a short snippet that gets the province color from the two textures.